COMPAS (software): Critiques and legal rulings

-Interventions of AI and algorithms in the court are usually motivated by cognitive biases such as hungry judge effect.
+Proponents of using AI and algorithms in the courtroom tend to argue that these solutions will mitigate predictable biases and errors in judges' reasoning, such as the hungry judge effect (the phenomenon that judges are more likely to make lenient decisions after eating a meal).

 In July 2016, the Wisconsin Supreme Court ruled that COMPAS risk scores can be considered by judges during sentencing, but there must be warnings given to the scores to represent the tool's "limitations and cautions."

 A general critique of the use of proprietary software such as COMPAS is that since the algorithms it uses are trade secrets, they cannot be examined by the public and affected parties which may be a violation of due process.
 Additionally, simple, transparent and more interpretable algorithms (such as linear regression) have been shown to perform predictions approximately as well as the COMPAS algorithm.

 Another general criticism of machine-learning based algorithms is since they are data-dependent if the data are biased, the software will likely yield biased results.

 Specifically, COMPAS risk assessments have been argued to violate 14th Amendment Equal Protection rights on the basis of race, since the algorithms are argued to be racially discriminatory, to result in disparate treatment, and to not be narrowly tailored.